 I have been to Hong Kong a lot of times.
 My oldest dearest friend lives there so it is a frequent stop in for me if I’m anywhere near Asia.
 As a result, I have done most of the tourist stuff.
 So my most recent trip was January 2016 and I was keen to try some different things and get a new feel for Hong Kong off the beaten path – and hopefully find some Hong Kong hidden gems!

 I had also been introduced to the fabulous Sassy Mama website by expat friends.
 Yes it’s primarily for mums but they have fantastic posts about where to eat and go – I highly recommend you have a look before you go to Hong Kong.
 This post is a Hong Kong Itinerary that covers things to do in Hong Kong for 3 days.
-Here is my Hong Kong Blog on the best off the beaten track things to do:
+Here is my Hong Kong Blog on the best off the beaten track things to do!Find all my Travel Favourites in my online shop!

 1. Hong Kong Blog: The Dragon’s Back trail